 How do you approach and understand people with opposing views?

-In this episode of the Agent of Wealth Podcast, Karen Tibbals and Marc Bautis discuss the strong political divide currently between people and what is underneath our moral fundamental belief systems.
-Karen dives into tactics that will help you have those difficult conversations, and repair relationships rather than preaching your beliefs.
+In this episode of the Agent of Wealth Podcast, Karen Tibbals and Marc Bautis discuss the current, strong political divide that the United States is facing, and what’s underneath our moral fundamental belief systems.
+Karen dives into tactics that will help you have difficult conversations and repair relationships, rather than preaching your beliefs.

 In this episode, you will learn: